marceng/marcus_game/GameDesignDoc.md

 ----

 ## 4. Player Life Tracking
-Right now, I do not plan on giving lives.
 When the player falls or touches an enemy, they die and the game ends.
-If I need to give them lives, they will respawn from the height (which will be kept track of) where they had fallen off from, deducting one of their lives.
+They will not have lives, the player will have to go as high as they can in one life.

 ----